-Laundry is one of my favorite jobs, particularly now that I’ve made it easy on myself.
-These tricks can help you transform your laundry situation as well.
+In the life of Mom, dirty clothes are inevitable.
+Believe it or not, laundry is one of my favorite jobs, particularly now that I’ve made it easy on myself!
+These tricks can help YOU transform your laundry situation as well.

 Laundry is an unavoidable job, unless you’re Martha Stewart who has a decidedly gorgeous laundry room, but who probably doesn’t need to actually do her own laundry.
 The rest of us do do the laundry, and in some instances it can be a drudge.

-After years of struggling I finally came up with some laundry systems that have made laundry not only easy, but actually kinda fun!
+After years of struggling to get a handle on the mountain of dirty clothes created by eight people, I finally came up with some systems that have made laundry not only easy, but actually kinda fun!

 How I Made Laundry Easy on Myself

-1. The laundry is only for one purpose: cleaning.
+1. The laundry room is for one purpose only: cleaning.

-My mother just about died when I announced that, but I don’t sort colors from whites.
-We have not had any white underwear or socks turn pink, so I’m not worrying about it.
-Since we don’t sort colors, each bedroom’s tenants can do their week’s laundry in one or two loads instead of three.
+My mother just about died when I announced this, but I don’t sort colors from whites.
+I haven’t sorted for years.
+And guess what?
+We have not had any white underwear or socks turn pink, so I’m not worrying about it!

-Once the kids started doing the laundry, I realized that we needed to step away from the liquid laundry detergent.
-For awhile I used Dizolve laundry strips, but planning ahead for shipping from Canada was a pain.
-I now buy All Clear Mighty Pacs.
+Once the kids started doing the laundry, I realized that we needed to step away from the liquid or powder detergent.
+There was just too much mess and too much detergent getting wasted!

 While the pre-measured laundry detergent may be a bit more expensive, it’s probably a wash (punny?).
 The kids were either spilling so much of the liquid or pouring too much.
 This way, there’s virtually no mess in the laundry room.